nagyist/tao-user-guide/src/items/style-editor.md

 <iframe src="https://www.youtube.com/embed/2d8Q677kc2k?rel=0" frameborder="0" allowfullscreen="true"></iframe>
 </div>

-**Step 6:** If you don't like any of the settings you've selected, click on the eraser icon on the right of the control (the swatch or the text box), and the item will be restored to its default setting.
+**Step 6:** If you don't like any of the settings you've selected, click on the eraser icon on the right of the control (the swatch or the text box), and the Item will be restored to its default setting.

 This can be particularly useful if in playing around with the item, the end result turns out to be something wholly unreadable.
 Default settings are always a click away.